 Leadership Paducah is a leadership development program coordinated by the Paducah Area Chamber of Commerce.
-Established in 1984, the participants selected for 2019-20 are Class #33.
+Established in 1984, the participants selected for 2020-21 will be Class #34.
 The program is directed towards individuals who demonstrate leadership qualities and exposes them to a variety of topics and issues to better understand our community.
 It is an educational opportunity that broadens perspectives and allows participants to gain increased understanding of community dynamics and public issues.

 From applications submitted, approximately 30 individuals are chosen each year to participate.
 The program kicks off with a retreat in August and monthly sessions continue through May.
 A graduation ceremony is held at the Chamber’s Power in Partnership Breakfast in June.
 During the monthly sessions the participants study the community through tours and presentations.
 Leadership enrichment programs are incorporated in the classes.

 Applications are now available for the 2020-2021 Class #34 and are due by Friday, July 24, 5 p.m. at the Chamber office.

 Members of the 2019-2020 Class # 33 are: